prathamreet-waters/osmosis/documents/prd-de/osmosis-prd-de.md

 The MVP demonstration should tell one simple, complete story:

-1. Show an accurate README or Confluence page.
+1. Show an accurate README or Markdown document.
 2. Merge a pull request that changes an API, configuration, or documented behavior.
 3. Show that the existing document is now outdated.
 4. Show Osmosis identifying the affected document and section.